kevinsawade/kevinsawade/README.md

 # Hi there! 👋

 My name is **Kevin Sawade**.
-I am a theoretical chemist, currently in the final year of my PhD.
+I am a theoretical/computational chemist.

 I am happy to have been able to combine my passion in chemistry and data science during my education.